yangyi-shen/yangyi-shen/README.md

 ## About Me

--I speak English, Chinese, and Portuguese.
+- I speak English, Chinese, and Portuguese.
--I like drawing, piano, and most of all programming.
+- I like drawing, piano, and most of all programming.
--Say hi to me in Discord (Yang Yi#6564)!
+- Say hi to me in Discord (Yang Yi#6564)!
--Check me out at Replit @Yang_Yi_Shen
+- Check me out at Replit @Yang_Yi_Shen

 ## Programming languages